 Competitor Summary: Why Echelon is Our Top Alternative

-For the base model, the Echelon EX1, prices start at $840.
+For the base model, the Echelon EX1, starts at around $840.

 No matter the model you choose, you can buy one- or two-years’ worth of class subscription with the package.
 The Echelon app serves both on-demand and live classes for a price of $40 a month.